dingherself/intro/handouts/_posts/2025-10-22-midterm-exam.md

 *Here I’m organizing the readings/topics organized somewhat differently from how they are presented in the schedule.
 This is to introduce a second perspective that illuminates their connections.*

-### Metaphilosophy: philosophical questions about philosophy
+### Metaphilosophy: Philosophical questions about philosophy

 - Philosophy’s self-conception: What philosophy is interested in and what philosophy can do.
 - The philosopher’s self-conception: The *junzi* vs. the lover of wisdom.